2014 United States House of Representatives elections in New York: District 11

 The 11th district is located entirely in New York City and includes all of Staten Island and parts of southern Brooklyn.
-The incumbent is Republican Michael Grimm, who has represented the district since 2011.
-He was elected in 2010, defeating incumbent Democrat Michael McMahon with 51% of the vote.
-The district has a PVI of R+2.
+Incumbent Republican Michael Grimm, who had represented the district since 2011, ran for re-election.
+The district had a PVI of R+2.

+Republican primary

-Grimm, who has been indicted on charges including mail fraud and wire fraud due to ongoing campaign finance investigations from his successful run for the 13th district in 2010, has received the Republican, Conservative and Independence Party nominations.
-The only way he can be removed from the ballot is by moving out of the state, running for a judgeship or being convicted before the general election.
-Should Grimm be removed from the ballot, potential Republican candidates include former U.S. Representative Vito Fossella, State Senator Andrew Lanza, State Assemblywoman Nicole Malliotakis, State Assemblyman Joseph Borelli, former state assemblyman Matthew Mirones, Richmond County District Attorney and nominee for New York Attorney General in 2010 Daniel M. Donovan, Jr., Staten Island Borough President James Oddo, New York City Council Minority Leader Vincent M. Ignizio and New York City Councilman Steven Matteo.
-Potential Democratic candidates include State Assemblyman Michael Cusick, former U.S. Representative Michael McMahon, State Senator Diane Savino, New York City Councilwoman Debi Rose and State Assemblyman Matthew Titone.
+On April 25, two weeks after the filing deadline, Grimm was indicted on charges including mail fraud and wire fraud due to a campaign finance investigation from his successful run for the 13th district in 2010.
+The only way he could have been removed from the ballot was by moving out of the state, running for a judgeship or being convicted before the general election.
+If Grimm had been removed from the ballot, potential Republican candidates included former U.S. Representative Vito Fossella, State Senator Andrew Lanza, State Assemblywoman Nicole Malliotakis, State Assemblyman Joseph Borelli, former state assemblyman Matthew Mirones, Richmond County District Attorney and nominee for New York Attorney General in 2010 Daniel M. Donovan, Jr., Staten Island Borough President James Oddo, New York City Council Minority Leader Vincent M. Ignizio and New York City Councilman Steven Matteo.